DavidHickman/tnris.org/content/markdown/2015-gis-forum.md

 abstract: Save the date for the Texas GIS Forum, the state's premiere conference for the geospatial professional community.
 ---
 <p class="lead-forum">
-For nearly 3 decades, the Texas GIS Forum has been the can't-miss event for the statewide GIS community, where attendees come to stay informed of the latest advancements in the private and public sectors of the field and to touch base with long-time colleagues – as well as make new connections.
+For nearly 3 decades, the Texas GIS Forum has been the can't-miss event for the statewide GIS community, who comes to stay informed of the latest advancements in the private and public sector and to touch base with long-time colleagues – as well as make new connections.
 </p>

 ### Bringing the Best, Not Just In GIS